Some Common Conversation Mistakes

 Bringing up inappropriate topics

 This isn't to say you must only ever stick to bland, sanitized topics.
-Sometimes people earn points by being the first to start joking around in a more edgy way, break the serious, reserved atmosphere in a group, and let everyone show their real selves more.
+Sometimes people earn points by being the first to start joking around in a more edgy way, break the serious, reserved atmosphere in a group, and let everyone feel free to show their real selves more.
 However, doing this requires good judgment.
-You've got to gauge your company, and still have a sense of where the line is between 'just inappropriate enough' and 'too far'.
+You've got to gauge your company, and still have a sense of where the line is between "just inappropriate enough" and "too far".
+More details here:

 Sharing your problems with someone is asking something of them.
 It's mental and emotional work to be supportive.
 Asking that from a person you don't know well puts them in an awkward spot.
 They may not be up for listening to you talk about your issues, but also don't want to seem rude or uncaring.
-It's expected that you know someone at least somewhat well before seeking their support.
+You don't have to be friends someone for six months before you can start opening up to them or ask for support, but you need to know them at least somewhat well.

 Being too guarded and closed-off

-The opposite of over-sharing.
-You've probably heard that analogy that conversations are like a game of tennis.
-When you're too closed-off it often leads to situations where you don't hit the ball back to the other person.
-When people reveal something about themselves they often expect you to try to relate to them by disclosing some similar information in return.
-When you don't, it stops the process of connecting in its tracks.
+The opposite of oversharing.
+Maybe you've heard the analogy that conversations are like a game of tennis.
+When you're too closed-off it often leads to situations where you don't hit the ball back to the other player.
+When people reveal something about themselves they often expect you to try to relate to them by disclosing something similar in return.
+When you don't, it blocks the process of connecting.
 That's not to say you always have to share your deepest secrets just because someone else did first, but guarded people are usually too protective of their personal details, and overly worried about what would happen if they got out.

 Being Too Guarded And Secretive - Having Problems With Self-Disclosure